Martin Paterson: Huddersfield Town

 Paterson signed a two-year contract with Huddersfield Town in June 2013, becoming manager Mark Robins's third signing ahead of the 2013–14 season.
-He stated that the promise of being played in his favoured position of centre forward was a major factor in his decision to join the club.
-Three months later both he and teammate Adam Clayton were dropped from the first team amid rumours of a training ground bust-up between the pair where Paterson was alleged to have punched Clayton.
-On 23 November, both players were re-instated to the first team against Sheffield Wednesday at Hillsborough Stadium, in which Paterson scored his first goal of the season, set-up by Clayton; following the goal Paterson celebrated by re-enacting a 'mock-fight' with Clayton.
+He stated that the promise of being played in his favoured position of centre-forward was a major factor in his decision to join the club.
+Three months later both he and teammate Adam Clayton were dropped from the first-team amid rumours of a training ground bust-up between the pair where Paterson was alleged to have punched Clayton.
+On 23 November, both players were re-instated to the first-team against Sheffield Wednesday at Hillsborough Stadium, in which Paterson scored his first goal of the season, set-up by Clayton; following the goal Paterson celebrated by re-enacting a 'mock-fight' with Clayton.
 Paterson went on to fall behind Nahki Wells and James Vaughan in the pecking order however, and on 15 March he joined Bristol City on loan for the rest of the season.
 Bristol City manager Steve Cotterill had previously tried to sign Paterson when he was manager of Portsmouth.
-He made his debut for the "Robins" in a 0–0 draw with Swindon Town at Ashton Gate Stadium on 15 March, and admitted he was "disappointed not to score" after missing a good chance to win the game.
+He made his debut for the "Robins" in a 0–0 draw with Swindon Town at Ashton Gate on 15 March, and admitted he was "disappointed not to score" after missing a good chance to win the game.
 He ended the 2013–14 campaign with one goal in eight games for Bristol City, and six goals in 26 games for Huddersfield.

 He picked up a knee injury picked up towards the end of the 2014–15 pre-season which put him out of contention until September.
 He made his first start of the season, as a substitute, in a 4–2 win over Blackpool at the John Smith's Stadium on 18 October.
 On 13 November, he joined League One side Fleetwood Town on loan until 3 January 2015.
 Fleetwood manager Graham Alexander had previously played with Paterson at Burnley.
 Injury cut short his loan after only three appearances, and he returned to Huddersfield on 4 December.

 Orlando City

 On 26 January 2015, Paterson joined Major League Soccer side Orlando City, who were managed by fellow Stoke-on-Trent native Adrian Heath, on a five-month loan deal.
 The move made him a teammate of former Ballon d'Or winner Kaká.
-However Paterson went on to make only a combined total of 53 minutes in four appearances for Orlando due to a succession of injuries.
+However, Paterson went on to make only a combined total of 53 minutes in four appearances for Orlando due to a succession of injuries.
 He left the club by mutual consent on 5 August due to "personal reasons".